Curriculum, Teaching & Learning

 • EDCT 586: Teaching and Learning: Research and Application (Spring Only, 3 units)

-Area of Emphasis (AREM) Courses (12-16 units)
+Area of Emphasis (AREM) Courses (9 units)

 Courses to be determined collaboratively with the Program Advisor to meet students' personal and professional goals.
 Program Advisor approval required (see MA Handbook).
-Some Area of Emphasis include: Educational Technology, Reading and Language, Special Education and more.
+Some Areas of Emphasis include: Educational Technology, Reading and Language, Special Education and more.

 Advising